 What is Nudge Marketing?

-A nudge … is any aspect of the choice architecture that alters people’s behaviour in a predictable way without forbidding any options or significantly changing their economic incentives.
+A nudge, as we shall use the term, is any aspect of the choice architecture that alters people’s behaviour in a predictable way without forbidding any options or significantly changing their economic incentives.
+To count as a mere nudge, the intervention must be easy and cheap to avoid.

 What is Nudge Marketing